 For lots of companies, the end of financial year is also the time for mid-year reviews.
 Perhaps you’ve just completed one for your role or your team.
 But have you conducted one on your own life?

-We’re now halfway through the year, and it’s a great time to look back to what you wanted to achieve during 2016, and forward to how you can head towards the best possible December 31st!
+We’re now halfway through the year, and it’s a great time to look back to what you wanted to achieve this year, and forward to how you can head towards the best possible December 31st!

 Why do your own mid-year review?